 Yes.
 Corgis can get along pretty well with other breeds of dogs.

-Early socialization plays a big role in Corgis’ personality.
+Early socialization plays a huge role in Corgis’ personality.
 If you adopted a puppy Corgi, then you are okay.
-You can teach your baby to live in peace with other dogs.
+You can teach your baby to live in peace with other dog breeds and pets.

 Early introduction to other dogs will make a big difference.
 It will shape your dog’s personality for years to come.